keiserjb/openai_summary/README.md

 ## Description
-The project consists of a custom module that integrates with the OpenAI API to generate summaries using the GPT-4 model.
+The project consists of a custom module for Backdrop CMS that integrates with the OpenAI API to generate summaries using the GPT-4 model.

 ## Dependencies
 [OpenAI Connection](https://www.drupal.org/project/openai_connection)